 1 I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.

 I beseech you therefore brethren.
 If, as many theologians affirm, salvation has no human work component at all, then why does the Apostle implore us with such urgent words?
 These verses are meaningless under that doctrine.
-However, we believe that God created the universe for the purpose of developing a people who love who Him with all their heart, soul and mind (Mat 22:37); for that reason He has given every person the ability to voluntarily think, choose and do.
-So crucially, earnestly, we must hold fast to the Truth and live according to its precepts in all sincerity and diligence unto the end (Rev 2:26; Heb 3:6).
+However, we believe that God created the universe for the purpose of developing a people who love who Him with all their heart, soul and mind (Mat 22:37).
+And so He gives every person the ability to voluntarily think, choose and do.
+It is crucial then, that we earnestly seek the Truth and live according to its precepts in all sincerity and diligence unto the end (Rev 2:26; Heb 3:6).
 Let no man take thy crown (Rev 3:11).

 Present your bodies a living sacrifice.
 The most sacred element of the Old Covenant was the offering of sacrifices – five whole categories headed a wide range of ceremonies and rites that ruled virtually every detail of life in Judaism (see note Lev 1).
 There were animal sacrifices, grain sacrifices, land sacrifices, time sacrifices and money sacrifices.
 With the exception of the scapegoat ceremony, all of the animal sacrifices required the death of the victim.
-In the New Covenant however, sacrifice finally settles upon its highest and truest expression – that we offer daily our very bodies in holy, useful service unto God (Rom 6:13).
-In the Covenant of Grace, we are asked to offer up spiritual sacrifices in a spiritual house (1Pet 2:5).
+In the New Covenant however, the term “sacrifice” finally settles upon its highest and truest expression – to offer daily our entire soul, body and spirit in holy, useful service (latreia) unto God (Rom 6:13).
+This Greek word is often used for priestly duties (Rom 9:4; Heb 9:1; 1Chr 28:13).
+In the Covenant of Grace however, we are asked to offer up spiritual sacrifices in a spiritual house (1Pet 2:5).

-This is no punctual event, it is a living sacrifice, the constant denying of Self in favor of presenting oneself acceptable to God (see note Rom 8:5).
-The deepest concept of sacrifice is the voluntary giving up of one’s possessions and rights (Mat 16:24).
+The Old Covenant animals were killed, but God is calling us to give ourselves as a living sacrifice, which is the constant denying of Self in favor of presenting oneself acceptable to God (see note Rom 8:5).
+The greatest component of a “sacrifice” is when it is a voluntary, conscious choice.
+Like giving up one’s home, possessions and rights (Mat 16:24).
 Whosoever he be of you that forsaketh not all that he hath, he cannot be My disciple (Luke 14:33).
 Jesus doesn’t want half-sons (Rev 3:15-16).
-The concept of a continual sacrifice was foreshadowed in the Law which required the priests to offer two lambs daily in the Temple, one in the morning and the other in the evening, as a continual burnt offering to the Lord (Num 28:3-4; cf. Heb 13:15).
+The concept of a living (continual) sacrifice was foreshadowed in the Law which required the priests to offer two lambs daily in the Temple, one in the morning and the other in the evening, as a continual burnt offering to the Lord (Num 28:3-4; cf. Heb 13:15).

-The constant, personal giving up of one’s desires and loves in order to do the good pleasure of God is a reasonable service.
+The continual decision to give up one’s desires and loves in order to do the good pleasure of God is a reasonable service.
 God doesn’t require silly, arbitrary works of Man, but sensible, righteous living!
 We ought to walk even as He walked (1John 2:6).
 Is the servant greater than his Lord?
 Of course not!
 So likewise ye, when ye shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do (Luke 17:10).

 2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.

-This verse is a discovered treasure to every soul that sincerely desires to know the way to deep fellowship with Jesus Christ (Php 3:10).
-We are either offering our bodies in living sacrifice to God, or we are living in conformity with the attitudes and works of the World.
+This verse is a discovered treasure to every soul that is seeking the way to deep fellowship with Jesus Christ (Php 3:10).
+We are either offering ourselves in living sacrifice to God, or we are living according to the attitudes and works of the World.
 There is no third category!
 Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey, whether of sin unto death, or obedience unto righteousness (Rom 6:12-19).
-The Scriptures warn often of being led astray by the cares and deceits of this world (Mark 4:19), for the god of this world, Satan, is working to blind the minds of men so that they do not live according to the gospel of Christ (2Cor 4:4).

-The world (aion) – think of the stronger term, this present evil world (Gal 1:4) – hates the follower of Christ (John 15:18-19) for it is the very kingdom of Satan on earth.
-It is a key dagger in that Trident of Evil – Satan, Self and the World.
+In the Parable of the Sower, Jesus illustrated the grave spiritual danger that the cares and deceits the world pose for all who would follow Him (Mat 13:22).
+This world (aion), or as it is said elsewhere, This present evil world (Gal 1:4), hates and opposes the Christian on every hand (John 15:18-19).
+It is Satan’s own tool to kill, deceive and destroy, being a key dagger in that Trident of Evil that the Scriptures warn about – Satan, Self and the World.
 The devil offered to give Jesus all the kingdoms of the world, and the glory of them if He would worship him instead of God (Mat 4:8-9; Luke 4:5-8).
 Jesus refused.
-Satan however, as the prince and god of this world (John 14:30; 2Cor 4:4), has taken many captive by offering them this same false promise (2Tim 2:26).
+Satan however, as the prince and god (or idol) of this world (John 14:30; 2Cor 4:4; Eph 2:2), has taken many captives by offering them the same false promise that Jesus refused (2Tim 2:26).
 Christian beware, for if any man love the world, the love of the Father is not in him (1John 2:15-17).

 Am I saying that we should consider all other churches as being part of the world too?
-Not necessarily, but not every person who calls himself a Christian is a brother, but he that doeth the will of My Father…shall enter into the Kingdom of heaven (Mat 7:21).
+No, but not every person who calls himself a Christian is a brother, nor is every prophet and spirit of God (1John 4:1-4).
+He that doeth the will of My Father…shall enter into the Kingdom of heaven (Mat 7:21).
 Beware!
 Comparing ourselves with others is not wise (2Cor 10:12).
 In no case may we validate a belief or behavior simply because everyone else believes or does it.
-We have the Word of Truth in our hands; it is the all-important, eternal guidebook to the Father.
-Look not at others to determine their spiritual standing, nor to justify your own merits.
+We have the Word of Truth in our hands; it alone is the all-important, eternal guidebook to the Father.
+Look not at others to determine their spiritual standing, nor to elaborate your own judgments.
 Rather, focus on searching in all honesty and integrity to do all that the Father has commanded.
-Whether those churches/individuals are included in the Scripture’s picture of the world is no matter for us to judge.
+Whether those churches/individuals are included in the Scripture’s picture of the world is not for us to judge.
 Let us, with all diligence and determination, make our own calling and election sure (2Pet 1:10).
-The parable of the Sower depicts the four states of every soul in relation to God, but only one was acceptable to Him.

 May we ever remember that God hath chosen the foolish things of the world to confound the wise…the weak things of the world to confound the things which are mighty; and base things of the world, and things which are despised…to bring to nought things that are (1Cor 1:27-28).
-Rejoice in being simple, contented to be a weak, foolish thing (in the eyes of the World), for God has chosen you.
+Rejoice in being a simple soul; happy to be a weak, foolish thing (in the eyes of the World), for God has chosen you.
+He wants your heart, soul and mind – all of it.
 Today, societal groupthink has become the real arbiter of morality, instead of the unerring, absolute truth of God’s Word.
 He who dares to disagree with the Consensus will be vituperated and canceled.

 Be not conformed…be ye transformed.
-These imperative verbs presume that a man possesses freedom of will and is capable of real action.
-Be ye transformed (metamorphoo, see Mat 17:2) This the Apostle requires of each Christian, but our efforts will never succeed without the power of God.
-Nor is this a flash event; it is a life-long joint work of God with Man that will be completed only when our vile body is changed into a glorious body (1Cor 15:54; Php 3:21).
+These imperative verbs presume that a man possesses freedom of will and is capable of real decision and action.
+Be ye transformed (metamorphoo, see Mat 17:2) This is a requirement to being a Christian, but our efforts will never succeed without the power of God.
+Nor is this a flash event; it is a life-long joint work of God with a man that will be complete when our vile body is changed into a glorious body (1Cor 15:54; Php 3:21).
 The only other occurrence of metamorphoo in a similar context pictures this same deliberate process: But we all, with unveiled face beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory (2Cor 3:18, NASB).
 It’s like a butterfly advancing by stages through life – egg, larva, pupa, adult – slowly being transformed from glory to glory into its final image.
 We are His workmanship, created in Christ Jesus unto good works (Eph 2:10).

 The mind and conscience seem to be almost synonymous.
 Perhaps the conscience refers primarily to the rule-set of the individual while the mind includes the thoughts and attitudes in collaboration with the conscience (see Rom 2:15; Titus 1:15).
 Together they are the light of the body (Mat 6:22-23).
 The Greek language has several words that translate to mind.
 In verse two, the word is nous, which is also used in the following ways: a reprobate mind (Rom 1:28) the law of my mind (Rom 7:23-25); the mind of the Lord (1Cor 2:16); pray, sing, speak with the understanding (1Cor 14:14-19); the Gentiles walk in the vanity of their mind (Eph 4:17); the spirit of your mind (Eph 4:23); fleshly mind (Col 2:18); corrupt mind (1Tim 6:5; 2Tim 3:8); their mind and conscience is defiled (Tit 1:15).
 The word phroneo (a verb) is also translated mind (Rom 8:5) and occurs in this passage at verse 3 (see also Rom 14:6; 15:5; 1Cor 4:6; 13:11; Gal 5:10; Col 3:2).
 Although they are truly synonyms, phroneo seems to be used in contexts describing the attitudes and mannerisms of the mind, and nous more in the working exercise of the mind.